-Dr. Phillip Bruce, Executive Director
+Dr. Jennifer Bruce, Executive Director

 Since 1987, Phillip has been the Executive Director at Nairn Family Homes.
 While completing his Bachelor of Arts, Phillip worked at Ausable Springs Ranch as a houseparent and teacher for at-risk youth.
 Following this, he continued his schooling and obtained his Masters of Arts in Counselling Psychology, while working as a social worker, and supervising and training house parents.
 Phillip then moved into the role of treatment coordinator at Bluewater Family Support Services.
 In 2014, Phillip obtained his Doctorate in psychology, focusing his research on parent-child relationships.
-Today, Phillip continues to serve as Executive Director for Nairn Family Homes.
+Today, Phillip continues to serve as Associate Director for Nairn Family Homes.
 Along with overseeing all aspects of management and operations, Phillip focuses much of his attention on the clinical and treatment needs of the children as well as the training of support professionals and foster parents.

-Doug Schade, Regional Director
+Doug Schade, Treatment Director

-Beth Reiber, Office Administrator
+Beth Reiber, Program Administrator

 Although Beth’s history with Nairn Family Homes began in the 1970’s when her parents were recruited as foster parents, she began working for Nairn in 1995.
 Having worked in retail for a few years, the opportunity to work for Nairn provided Beth with the chance to integrate her B.A. in Psychology with her desire to serve others.
 It also made for a smooth transition to working full time as her son began school.
 She has taken on several roles while at Nairn, but has held the position of Office Administrator since 2001.

-Mary Lynn Redmond, Family Supervisor
+Mary Lynn Redmond, Operations Assistant

 After completing her Bachelor of Applied Science in Family Studies at the University of Guelph, Mary Lynn started her career in Saskatchewan where she facilitated parenting programs and Life Skills training for Catholic Family Services.
 She returned to Ontario and worked for Dale Brain Injury Services as a Case Manager and Residential Manager.
 Mary Lynn spent several years working from home, raising her children and helping her husband in his business.
 Ready to return to work part time Mary Lynn worked as a Youth Ministry Coordinator and completed a Certificate in Youth Ministry.
 Mary Lynn found her true calling when she began working for Nairn Family Homes.
 She is passionate about serving others and encouraging them to be the best they can be.
-She receives great satisfaction from supporting the families and children on her caseload.
-Mary Lynn has been a Family Supervisor with Nairn Family Homes since 2007.
+She receives great satisfaction from supporting the families and children.
+Mary Lynn has been with Nairn Family Homes since 2007.